 Meditation and acts of kindness are the best ways to cultivate Shen.
-Tai Chi, Qi Gong (especially Pan Gu Shen Gong) and Yoga are excellent ways to nourish Shen.
+Tai Chi, Qi Gong (especially Pan Gu Shen Gong), and Yoga are excellent ways to nourish Shen.
 Shen can also be strengthened by acupuncture and herbal remedies.
 Another effective way to bring Shen back into balance is by implementing methods of Inquiry.
 When Ching and Qi are developed and refined, the result is the illumination of the Spirit.

 The Loss of Shen

 When Shen is abundant, we are calm, content, and in good spirits.
 However, it is easy to throw our Spirit out of balance.
-The Spirit is harmed by excessive emotions, by a highly ego-driven lifestyle, by too much greed and avarice.
-Disharmony of Shen often manifests as anxiety, insomnia, lackluster eyes, confused thinking, forgetfulness, chronic restlessness and, in severe cases, mental illness, including depression and mania.
+The Spirit is harmed by excessive emotions, a highly ego-driven lifestyle, and by too much greed and avarice.
+Disharmony of Shen often manifests as anxiety, insomnia, lackluster eyes, confused thinking, forgetfulness, chronic restlessness, and, in severe cases, mental illness, including depression and mania.
 Any mental disorder or mental malfunction is caused by a deficiency of Shen.

 The body is the vessel where the three energies–Ching, Qi, and Shen–play out the experience called life.
 A Taoist or Yogi could not achieve immortality without fortifying these three treasures.
 And each treasure builds upon the next.
 Ching is needed to create Qi.
 Qi is required to build Shen.
 In that order.
 But there is a limit to the amount of life energy we are born with and when that Qi is used up, the body can no longer remain alive.

 Fortunately, Ching (sexual energy) can be cultivated and made stronger.
 Taoists found if they could increase their Ching, they could restore and revitalize their Qi.
-When a person’s Qi was strong enough it activated Shen (Spirit), and illumination of the Mind-Spirit was attained.
+When a person’s Qi was strong enough it activated Shen (Spirit), and the illumination of the Mind-Spirit was attained.
 For this reason, the conserving and gathering of Ching was of utmost importance to would-be Immortals seeking longevity and spiritual enlightenment.

 I have established this to be true in my own experience.
 For example, I know two lovely men who were born just a few days from each other.
 One of them had a vasectomy when he was in his thirties; the other did not.
 A vasectomy operation cuts off the flow of semen and does not allow it to escape during ejaculation; rather, the precious Ching is absorbed back into the body.
 Upon observation of these two men, now in their sixties, the man who had the vasectomy looks at least 20 years younger than the man who didn’t have the vasectomy.
 I am not recommending that a man have a vasectomy for Ching conservation, because the natural flow of Qi is cut off from that operation.
 But this is actual evidence of what the Taoists and Yogis knew regarding the effects conserving Ching had on one’s ability to stay youthful.
 When a person begins to experience his or her sexual energy declining, we know it’s time to restore and revitalize it.
-Yogis and Taoists have found that is is possible to be potent and vital throughout our whole lives.
+Yogis and Taoists have found that is possible to be potent and vital throughout our whole lives.
 Even into the Immortal years.

-However, conservation of sexual energy is only part of the equation.
+However, the conservation of sexual energy is only part of the equation.
 For physical restoration and revitalization, a person needs to do more than just conserve his or her Ching.
 One must also practice methods to build and cultivate it.
 The Ching that we were born with, prenatal Ching, is very hard to increase.
 However, postnatal Ching can be restored.
 I had a friend in his sixties who came to me a year after his bypass surgery.
 He was on all kinds of heart medication.
-He applied himself to the practices of increasing his Ching, Qi and Shen.
+He applied himself to the practices of increasing his Ching, Qi, and Shen.
 Within a year he looked 10 years younger and his face had a real glow and vibrancy.
 He went to his doctor for his regular checkups and each time his heart seemed to be repairing itself.
-Finally he was so healthy he got to the point where he didn’t need medication anymore.
+Finally, he was so healthy he got to the point where he didn’t need medication anymore.
 His doctor said, “I don’t know what you are doing, but whatever it is, keep it up.”
 My friend just smiled to himself, since he knew if he told his doctor what he was doing he would never believe it.

-Taoist schools of internal alchemy and herbal medicine as well as schools of Yoga and Ayurveda address methods to lengthen a person life by restoring Ching.
-Methods of retaining and circulating sexual energy are the aim of Qi Gong, Tai Chi, Tantric Yoga, meditation and Taoist massage.
+Taoist schools of internal alchemy and herbal medicine as well as schools of Yoga and Ayurveda address methods to lengthen a person’s life by restoring Ching.
+Methods of retaining and circulating sexual energy are the aim of Qi Gong, Tai Chi, Tantric Yoga, meditation, and Taoist massage.
 To reverse the constant and debilitating depletion of essence requires a familiarity with the universal principles that govern human life.
 If a person is to truly restore their essence, then desire, fortitude, resoluteness, and willpower are a prerequisite.
 One must take full responsibility for one’s own body and life.
 The rest is simply a matter of method.